18F/culper/README.md

 #### How it works

 The Make target calls Docker Compose, which then runs containers for various parts of the system.
 Frontend assets are built from their own containers into the `dist/` folder, which are then served by nginx.
 Nginx also proxies API requests to an API backend written in Go, which has a PostgreSQL container behind it.
+See the [architecture diagram](#architectural-diagram) below.

+The frontend is built in [React](https://reactjs.org/), wired up with [React Router](https://reacttraining.com/react-router/) and [Redux](https://redux.js.org), compiled using [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io).

 ### Building the application